* DATA STRUCTURE APTITUDE *

 structure of table and the constraints laid on it.

 9. What is System R?
-What are its two major
+What are its two

 subsystems?